The Canadian Centre for Brief Coaching facilitates positive change through dialogue for individuals and organizations.

 Her academic and professional research in coaching dialogues and pedagogy from the University of Toronto introduced a simple coaching model, the Dialogic Orientation Quadrant (DOQ), that has transformed the way people coach and learn coaching worldwide.
 Haesun teaches at the University of Toronto and serves as Executive Director at the Canadian Centre for Brief Coaching.

 Bailey Green is Haesun’s Executive Assistant.
 She’s inspired by how solution focused coaching transforms workplace dialogues.
 As a professional actor, her background in theatre informs how she approaches her work—with creativity and focus.
 Originally from Montreal, she’s an alumna of the University of Toronto, Sheridan College, and John Abbott College.
 Her extensive experience spans a range of industries—from working in several highly successful Toronto start-ups, to over a decade working with children and young adults.
-She’s an arts journalist, a published non-fiction author, and a coach in training.

 Community development manager